RafaelAngelRamirez/jenkins-docker/README.md

 # jenkins-docker
 Docker image for jenkins with docker support.

+#
-Get the latest docker installation avaliable for debian.
+- Get the latest docker installation avaliable for debian.
-Adds a Jenkins user to the docker group.
+- Adds a Jenkins user to the docker group.
+- Uploads the final image with latest tag.